MSC01 1050

 Academic Year 2019-2020

-William Riding In (Pawnee Nation, OK and Santa Ana Pueblo) (Continuing 2nd-year graduate student in the MMS program): Mr. Riding In expects to graduate in December 2020.
+William Riding In (Pawnee Nation, OK, and Santa Ana Pueblo) (Continuing 2nd-year graduate student in the MMS program): Mr. Riding In is expected to graduate in December 2020.
 Mr. Riding In completed his BA in 2008 with a degree in Indigenous and American Indian Studies at Haskell Indian Nations University in Lawrence, Kansas.
 He pursued graduate studies in public health at the University of Oklahoma but found his true interest in museums while working for the Heard Museum in Phoenix, Arizona.
 In 2015, he accepted a position as a Visitor Services Representative, and while there, he shadowed curators to learn about exhibit design, curation, and proper methods for handling cultural items.
 That experience gave him the inspiration to become a museum curator, building on his interest in contemporary Native art and passion for telling stories of Indigenous peoples and their experiences in historical and contemporary settings.
 Mr. Riding In is completing his Hibben Fellowship with Maxwell working with Ethnology collections and the education department.
 In addition, William works as a contractor at the Museum of Indian Arts and Culture in Santa Fe, NM.

 Molly Rannebarger: My interests lie in natural history collections, specifically fluid-preserved collections.
 The stewardship of wet collections is particularly important to me because of the challenges such collections face in a world where museum funding is increasingly scarce.
 I am dedicated to pursuing a future career in improving conditions for fluid-preserved collections in small, underfunded natural history museums.
 I'm about to begin my Master’s project, which will be focused on stewardship of the fluid collections at the New Mexico Museum of Natural History and Science.
 Additionally, my Hibben Fellowship has allowed me to work at the Museum of Southwestern Biology for the past year in the herpetology collection, where I have been expanding my knowledge of the herpetofauna of the Southwest, specimen preparation, and large-scale data management.
 My employment at MSB has undoubtedly enriched my understanding of the museum world and provided me with invaluable experience for my future career goals in natural history collection management.

 Zonnie Gorman: As the daughter of one of the original Navajo Code Talkers and a long-time public historian on the topic, I returned to graduate school to pursue a PhD in History.
 With a specific interest in Navajo masculinity and identity in the mid-twentieth century, my dissertation will draw from an emerging source of personal archival collections of Navajo Code Talkers.
-While also pursuing a Graduate Minor in Museum Studies, the Hibben Fellowship is offering me the opportunity to both prepare two of these Code Talker collections for donation to the Center for Southwest Research and to assist in their collation.
+While also pursuing a Graduate Minor in Museum Studies, the Hibben Fellowship is offering me the opportunity to prepare two of these Code Talker collections for donation to the Center for Southwest Research and to assist in their collation.
 My pursuit of a degree in Museum Studies also has helped to expand my professional museum work.
 I am currently working on two museum projects: the National Marine Corps Museum in Quantico, VA, where I am their Special Materials Expert assisting in the expansion of their WWII Navajo Code Talker display, and, the Navajo Nation Museum in Window Rock, AZ, where I am currently designing an exhibit of Kenji Kawano’s photographic work on the Navajo Code Talkers.

 Academic Year 2018-2019